EcoFreshKase/gene-zip/README.md

 ---

 I will explain how you can convert your fasta file back to your original file:
-1. right click the fasta file and select 'Start g-zip'
+1. right click the fasta file and select 'Start gene-zip'
 2. Change the file extension in the save path at the top of the screen to your original file format to avoid any confusion later (e.g. if you converted a .txt file change .fasta to .txt)
 3. Select the error correcting code you used while encoding
 4. Select 'Decode' if it is not already